 The months from April to June are hot and ideally best skipped.
 The monsoon months from July to September may play spoilsport to your outdoor plans or days where you want to visit the beach, but the monsoons don’t hit Pondicherry as heavily as they do on the western coast of the country.

 Neighborhoods like the French Quarter and the Tamil Quarter are best explored on foot.
 If you have a bike, navigating around the town gets much simpler.
 It also enables you to visit some of the smaller fishing villages around the coast.
-Having a bike or a car also makes exploring Aurovilla a lot easier and a lot more fun.
+Having a bike or a car also makes exploring Auroville a lot more easier and fun.

-The public transport in Pondicherry is quote poor and while you can book an Ola cab on your phone in Pondi.
-Renting a bike / car remains the best mode of exploration.
+The public transport in Pondicherry is admittedly quite poor.
+While you can book an Ola or Uber on your phone in Pondi, renting a bike or a car remains the best mode of exploration.

 Breaking Stereotypes About Pondicherry